BadrGello/Tic-Tac-Toe/README.md

-Tic Tac Toe conolse-based
+Tic Tac Toe conolse-based\n
-All of the basics are implemented
+All of the basics are implemented\n
-What's left in future updates?
+What's left in future updates?\n
-  -Medium and Hard computer difficulty
+\t-Medium and Hard computer difficulty